 The faculty has built elective courses around their research areas and develop semester-length research workshops, such as Field, Archive, Ethnography, for advanced undergraduate and graduate students and have introduced seminar-based courses that have a fieldwork component.

-Further, the Department’s Research Scholars’ Group with Doctoral scholars as its core members host an annual workshop on the field and field methods.
-In addition, the research program generates and builds on our wider departmental program of intellectual exchange, including academic seminars, workshops and conferences, exhibitions, library and archive projects, reading groups, and ongoing research initiatives and collaborations, and a Visiting Scholars Program.
+In addition, the research program generates and builds on our wider departmental program of intellectual exchange, including academic seminars, workshops and conferences, exhibitions, library and archive projects, reading groups, and ongoing research initiatives and collaborations.

 At present the department of Sociology has the following Areas of Research: